 How can iron deficiency in children be prevented?

 - Full-term infants.
 Start giving your baby an iron supplement at age 4 months.
-Continue giving your baby the supplement until he or she is eating two or more servings a day of iron-rich foods, such as fortified cereal or pureed meat.
-If you breast-feed and give your baby fortified formula and the majority of your baby's feedings are from formula, stop giving your baby the supplement.
+Keep giving your baby the supplement until the baby eats two or more servings a day of iron-rich foods.
+These include iron-fortified baby cereal, pureed meat and pureed sweet potato.
+Stop giving the supplement if you breastfeed and give your baby iron-fortified formula, and most of your baby's feedings are from formula.

 - Premature infants.
 Start giving your baby an iron supplement at age 2 weeks.
-Continue giving your baby the supplement until age 1.
-If you breast-feed and give your baby fortified formula and the majority of your baby's feedings are from formula, stop giving your baby the supplement.
+Keep giving your baby the supplement until 1 year of age, Stop giving the supplement if you breastfeed and give your baby fortified formula, and most of your baby's feedings are from formula.

 Other steps you can take to prevent iron deficiency include:

 - Serve iron-rich foods.
-When you begin serving your baby solids — typically between ages 4 months and 6 months — feed him or her foods with added iron, such as iron-fortified baby cereal, pureed meats and pureed beans.
-For older children, good sources of iron include red meat, chicken, fish, beans and dark green leafy vegetables.
+Most often, parents start serving their babies solid foods between ages 4 months and 6 months.
+When you begin serving solids, feed your baby foods with added iron.
+These include iron-fortified baby cereal, pureed meats and pureed beans.
+For older children, good sources of iron include red meat, chicken, fish, beans and spinach.

-- Don't overdo milk.
-Between ages 1 and 5, don't allow your child to drink more than 24 ounces (710 milliliters) of milk a day.
+- Do not serve too much milk.
+Between ages 1 and 5, don't let your child drink more than 24 ounces (710 milliliters) of milk a day.

-Should I have my child screened for iron deficiency?
+Should I have my child checked for an iron deficiency?

-Iron deficiency and iron deficiency anemia are typically diagnosed through blood tests.
-The American Academy of Pediatrics recommends that all infants be tested for iron deficiency anemia starting between ages 9 months and 12 months and, for those who have risk factors for iron deficiency, again at later ages.
-Depending on the screening results, your child's doctor might recommend an oral iron supplement or a daily multivitamin or further testing.
+Most often, an iron deficiency and iron deficiency anemia are found through blood tests.
+The American Academy of Pediatrics recommends that all infants be tested for iron deficiency anemia starting between ages 9 months and 12 months.
+Those who have risk factors for iron deficiency should be tested again at later ages.
+Depending on the test's results, your child may need an iron supplement taken by mouth, a daily multivitamin or more testing.

 Iron deficiency in children can be prevented.
-To keep your child's growth and development on track, offer iron-rich foods at meals and snacks and talk to your child's doctor about the need for screenings and iron supplements.
+To keep your child's growth and development on track, offer iron-rich foods at meals and snacks.
+And talk to your child's health care team about the need for screening tests and iron supplements.

 See more In-depth

-- Mahoney DH.
-Iron deficiency in infants and young children: Screening, prevention, clinical manifestations, and diagnosis. http://www.uptodate.com/home.
-Accessed Nov.
-7, 2016.
+- Powers JM, et al. Iron deficiency in infants and children < 12 years: Screening, prevention, clinical manifestations, and diagnosis. https://www.uptodate.com/contents/search.
+Accessed Oct.
+14, 2019.